-The region's leading resource for educators and learners of all ages on World War II, the Wright Museum features more than 14,000 items in its collection that are representative of both the home front and battlefield.
-For more information about the 2023 Lecture Series, or museum, visit wrightmuseum.org. its culture thanks to technology.
+The region's leading resource for educators and learners of all ages on World War II, the Wright Museum features more than 14.000 items in its collection that are representative of both the home front and battlefield.
+For more information about the 2023 Lecture Series, or museum, visit wrightmuseum.org.

+D-DAY

+grees.